JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 Of these features, **M830.837T11.111** was identified a significantly different from the control in every treatment (shared feature in centre of Venn), and may be a marker of wilting/water stress. **But, it has a retention time of 11.111?**

-**M883.492T15.092** was identified a significantly different from the control in the drought and Fusarium treatments and has a similar mass and retention time to **M831.338T16.12**, which was identified as [a featur of interest](#features-of-interest) from the comparison of signifcant features over time.
+**M883.492T15.092** was identified a significantly different from the control in the drought and Fusarium treatments and has a similar mass and retention time to **M831.338T16.12**, which was identified as [a feature of interest](#features-of-interest) from the comparison of significant features over time.

 ---